landlab/landlab/docs/model_grid_no_tutorials.rst

 >>> imshow_node_grid(mg, z)
 >>> show()

+Note that :func:`~landlab.plot.imshow.imshow_node_grid`
-Note that imshow_node_grid is clever enough to examine the grid object you pass it, work out whether the grid is irregular or regular, and plot the data appropriately.
+is clever enough to examine the grid object you pass it, work out whether the grid is irregular or regular, and plot the data appropriately.

-By default, Landlab uses a Python colormap called ‘pink’.
+By default, Landlab uses a Python colormap called *‘pink’*.
 This was a deliberate choice to improve Landlab’s user-friendliness to the colorblind in the science community.
-Nonetheless, you can easily override this colorscheme using the keyword “cmap” as an argument to imshow_node_grid.
-Other useful built in colorschemes are ‘bone’ (black to white), 'jet', (blue to red, through green), ‘Blues’ (white to blue), and ‘terrain’ (blue-green-brown-white)  (note these names are case sensitive).
+Nonetheless, you can easily override this colorscheme using the keyword *cmap* as an argument to imshow_node_grid.
+Other useful built in colorschemes are *‘bone’* (black to white), *'jet'*, (blue to red, through green), *‘Blues’* (white to blue), and *‘terrain’* (blue-green-brown-white)  (note these names are case sensitive).
 See `the matplotlib reference guide
 <http://matplotlib.org/examples/color/colormaps_reference.html>`_ for more options.
 Note that imshow_node_grid takes many of the same keyword arguments as, and is designed